pts/oix-wcfd32/README.md

 translate between real and far calls, and to work with any C calling convention.

+Please note that there is no C implementation of the *oixconv* tool.

+Please note that converting OIX programs to native executable programs is not supported with *poix/oixrun.c*, but it is supported only by the *oixconv* tool, only for targets supported by the *oixconv* tool. macOS and OS/2 2.0+ are not such targets.

 ## Watcom resource data

 Some Watcom program files (such as WASM, WLIB and WLINK, but not *wcc* or